Spark-love/Ignite/docs/policies/expenses.md

 #### Local transportation

 One of the most prominent examples of this is for local transport, where you should be using public transportation.
-We’re not going to allow expensing an $80 Uber ride when you could have taken the subway for $2.90, for instance.\
+We’re not going to allow expensing an $10 Grab/Bolt ride when you could have taken the BTS & MRT subway for $1., for instance.

-Examples where it’s acceptable to go for Uber and other ridesharing apps:
+Examples where it’s acceptable to go for Grab/Bolt and other ridesharing apps:

 * If you’re sharing the ride with other coworkers and it is cheaper to pool in one ride
 * If you’re transporting company equipment where it’s not practical or safe to do so via public transportation
-* If there’s a safety concern (please don’t ride the BART in SF at 2am)
+* If there’s a safety concern
 * If public transportation will take significantly longer

 ## Software

-For any SaaS products that are relevant to the entire company, such as SendGrid or Vercel, please talk to Bailey and then use the “Company-wide SaaS” card in Bitwarden.\
+For any SaaS products that are relevant to the entire company, such as SendGrid or Vercel, please talk to Rada and then use the “Company-wide SaaS” Aspire card.

-For software products that will be used individually, get approval from Bailey.
+For software products that will be used individually, get approval from Rada.
 Make sure the product is directly related to your job and yields a benefit in your performance.
 For instance if you’re a content writer, then Grammarly makes a lot of sense.
 But if you’re an engineer, you don’t need Grammarly - feel free to misspell all of your GitHub PR descriptions.
 Just kidding.

 ## Workspace